habanzu/cvrp/README.md

 `test.py` will perform a test on a single instance, `run.py` will perform the test of a large class in parallel.

 ## Further Notebooks
+In the directory `notebooks` additional notebooks can be found.
+These were used for the Evaluation.
+The paths should be correct, but maybe there occurs an error when unsing them because of a wrong path.
+In the archive, the notebooks for evaluating cspy and pylgrim can be found.
+These do not work anymore and requrie updating, due to naming changes.

+## Understanding the source code
+The main file is to understand the BnP process is `pricer.py`.
+The C++ code is called from there.
+To understand how SCIP works, take a look at `model.py`.
+`plot.py` contains code for automatically plotting all the instances at once.

 ## Data
 The data of the test runs, on which the thesis is based, can be found in in the directory `output_data`.